JessicaDeCunha/SQL_Visual_Data_Analysis_of_Fraudulent_Transactions-/README.md

 ### Data Analysis

 It's time to identify fraudulent transactions.
-In this part of the homework assignment, you will analyze the data and then create a report to present your findings.
-You can use a Jupyter Notebook, a markdown file, or a word processor.
-Your report should answer the following questions:
+In this part of the repo, I have analyzed the data and then created a report to present the findings.
+The report answers the following questions:

-* How can you isolate (or group) the transactions of each cardholder?
+* How can we isolate (or group) the transactions of each cardholder?

-* Consider the time period 7:00 a.m. to 9:00 a.m.

-  * What are the top 100 highest transactions during this time period?
+* Considering the time period 7:00 a.m. to 9:00 a.m.
+What are the top 100 highest transactions during this time period?

-  * Do you see any fraudulent or anomalous transactions?
+* Are there any fraudulent or anomalous transactions?

-  * If you answered yes to the previous question, explain why you think there might be fraudulent transactions during this time frame.
+* Why might there be fraudulent transactions during this time frame?

-* Some fraudsters hack a credit card by making several small payments (generally less than $2.00), which are typically ignored by cardholders.
-Count the transactions that are less than $2.00 per cardholder.
+* Some fraudsters hack a credit card by making several small payments (generally less than \\$2.00), which are typically ignored by cardholders.
 Is there any evidence to suggest that a credit card has been hacked?
 Explain your rationale.

 * What are the top 5 merchants prone to being hacked using small transactions?

-* Once you have a query that can be reused, create a view for each of the previous queries.
+### Visual Data Analysis

-Create a report for fraudulent transactions of some top customers of the firm.
-To achieve this task, perform a visual data analysis of fraudulent transactions using Pandas, Plotly Express, hvPlot, and SQLAlchemy to create the visualizations.
+I have created a report for fraudulent transactions of some of the top customers of the firm.
+To achieve this task, I have performed a visual data analysis of fraudulent transactions using Pandas, Plotly Express, hvPlot, and SQLAlchemy to create the visualizations.
+You can find the answers to these questions under Notebooks/visual_data_analysis.ipynb

 * Verify if there are any fraudulent transactions in the history of two of the most important customers of the firm.
 For privacy reasons, you only know that their cardholders' IDs are 18 and 2.